- About The Gantts

 We invite you to review the results.
 For your convenience, we have included both the raw results as well as a presentation to explain the results in a greater context.
 The results also include comparison to a similar survey administered in 2010.

 The links below are to the presentation.
-It is separated into three parts.
+It is separated into three parts and requires Microsoft Silverlight to view.

-After making a presentation regarding the results to the Administrative Council in the spring, Leon Wiles (Chief Diversity Officer) was charged with developing a Campus Climate Task Force with representation from across the University.
+After making a presentation regarding the results to the Administrative Council in the spring, Leon Wiles (formerChief Diversity Officer) was charged with developing a Campus Climate Task Force with representation from across the University.
 This Task Force has been commissioned and has begun meeting to develop strategies to address issues of climate on our campus.
-For more information on the Campus Climate Task Force, email Leon Wiles at firstname.lastname@example.org.